linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### Step 5: Create Python Script to Handle Both Twilio OTP and Duo 2FA with User Choice

-The script `/usr/local/bin/twilio_duo_auth.sh` will now first prompt the user to choose the authentication method (either Twilio OTP, Duo 2FA, or both), and then proceed accordingly.
+Create the authentication script `/usr/local/bin/twilio_duo_auth.sh` to prompt the user to select an authentication method:

 ```bash
 #!/bin/bash